 Climate change will affect everyone, but our most vulnerable communities will be hit the hardest.
 We have recently adopted the Maungakiekie-Tāmaki Climate Action Plan which guides our decision-making and underpins our local board plan.
 Our climate action plan aligns with Tāruke-ā-Tāwhiri: Auckland's Climate Plan and its core goals of reducing Tāmaki Makaurau's greenhouse gas emissions by 50 per cent by 2030, achieve net zero emissions by 2050, and support our city to adapt by planning for climate impacts.
-Our focus is to implement our climate action plan to build community resilience and empower community, businesses, and developers to make sustainable decisions.
+Our focus is to build community resilience and empower community, businesses, and developers to make sustainable decisions.